North Warrandyte

 North Warrandyte is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-North Warrandyte's dwellings, as per the latest Census, were entirely houses (100.0%) with no other dwelling types present (0.0%), contrasting Melbourne metro's 67.9% houses and 32.1% other dwellings.
+In North Warrandyte, as per the latest Census findings, all dwellings were houses with none being semi-detached, apartments, or other types.
+This contrasts with Melbourne metro's dwelling composition of 67.9% houses and 32.1% other dwellings.
 Home ownership in North Warrandyte stood at 38.5%, with mortgaged dwellings at 56.1% and rented ones at 5.4%.
 The median monthly mortgage repayment was $2,400, higher than Melbourne metro's average of $2,000.
 The median weekly rent in North Warrandyte was $526, compared to Melbourne metro's $390.
-Nationally, North Warrandyte's mortgage repayments were significantly higher at $2,400 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $526.
+Nationally, North Warrandyte's mortgage repayments exceeded the Australian average of $1,863, and rents were above the national figure of $375.

 Frequently Asked Questions - Housing